RubenMoraVargas/docker-mysql-sample/README.md

 - **Username**: `[user]`
 - **Password**: `[password]`

-### 5. Stopping the Services
+### 6. Stopping the Services

-To stop the MySQL container, run:
+To stop the MySQL and phpMyAdmin containers, run:

 ```bash
 docker-compose down